OWASP/owasp-summit-2017/Participants/remote/Jannik-Hollenbach.md

 chapter-leader  :
 when-day        :
 status          : empty
-working-sessions: Juice Shop Coding Nights,Writing Security Tests
+working-sessions: Juice Shop Coding Night,Writing Security Tests
 # add above a comma delimited list of the Working Sessions you would like to attend (use the session's title)
 ---